certifaction/cli/README.md

 >POST /request/cancel
 >```
 >#### Description
->Cancel a signature request for given document for the person with the given email address.
+>Cancels a signature request for a given document for the person with the given email address.
 >#### Authenticated
 >Yes
 >#### Header